Development Workflows

 High-level Workflow

 Create & Edit dashboards can be done in two main ways: either directly in production (coming soon) or through the modeling phase.
-This docs will guide you through both methods, helping you decide which one fits your situation best.
+This documentation will guide you through both methods, helping you decide which one fits your situation best.

-1. Development on Reporting (Coming soon)
+1. Development on Reporting

 If your changes are minor and only affect a single dashboard, editing directly in production can be the quickest way to get them live.